lansalot/AgOpenGPS-Tools/Tracker/README.md

 What that something is just yet, not decided.
 Maybe update a web service with a cosmos backend so I can store say a couple hours worth of "where's my tractor at"?

 Sample web page enclosed that just moves a point on a map every 5 seconds.
-Totally disconnected frmo the tracker of course...
+Totally disconnected from the tracker of course...